Inter-American Development Bank (IDB) | Independent Consultation and Investigation Mechanism (MICI)

 - It has been less than 24 months since the last disbursement to the project.

 You can request both a consultation and a compliance review, but the consultation phase is conducted first.
-During the consultation phase, the project ombudsperson will determine eligibility of the complaint and then proceed to consult with the parties.
+During the consultation phase, MICI will determine eligibility of the complaint and then proceed to consult with the parties.
 The consultation phase concludes with the filing of a report distributed to the stakeholders, board, and the public, and may include monitoring of any potential agreement reached.

-If the consultation phase has been terminated or if the request was deemed not eligible for consultation, an independent panel will determine eligibility for compliance review.
+If the consultation phase has been terminated without a solution (and the complainants initially requested both functions) or if the complainants only requested compliance review, MICI will determine eligibility for compliance review.
 If eligible, the panel will investigate whether the bank violated its own operational policies.
 A compliance report is issued, and the report is given to the parties and made public.
 The board will decide on any necessary action to address non-compliance, and upon request from the board, the Panel will monitor any implementation actions.

 - Past Advocacy